 We’re so inspired by aquaponics, we’re creating a business ecosystem.
-The farm will grow fish and produce for the restaurants, supplying fresh, specialty items year-round.
-We’ll share staff, infrastructure, and customers.
-We’ll host high school and college interns and hope to work with community partners in developing the year-round growing technologies that can help Maine be a leader in innovative sustainable agriculture.
+The farm grows fish and produce for the restaurants, supplying fresh, specialty items year-round.
+We share staff, infrastructure, and customers.
+We host student interns and hope to work with community partners in developing the year-round growing technologies that can help Maine be a leader in innovative sustainable agriculture.

 Develop aquaponics as a viable production method in Maine

 Spearhead innovation in sustainable year-round agriculture technologies

 Strengthen connections between farms and restaurants– provide a new business model for sharing resources to make smaller-scale growing possible

 What is aquaponics?